"I write darkness to draw attention to the light."

 In her time, her experiences with debilitating mental illness in both herself, friends, and family members led her down the path of an artist.
 It has always been her dream to explore the depths of consciousness through fiction and thus cultivate understanding between human beings.

-She is inspired by the works of Gabriel Garcia Marquez, Mo Yan, Angela Carter, Jim Henson, Neal Stephenson, Ursula K. Le Guin, Tolkien, Jane Austen, and a whole lot of poets.
-In terms of philosophy, she loves Laozi and the Dao De Jing, Zhuangzi and the Yi Jing, and listening to Alan Watts lectures.
+She is inspired by the works of Gabriel Garcia Marquez, Mo Yan, Angela Carter, Jim Henson, Neal Stephenson, Wu Cheng'en, Ursula K. Le Guin, Octavia Butler, Jack London, Tolkien, Jane Austen, Melville, and poets in general.

 For two years, she was a preschool teacher in Zhengzhou, China.
 There, she spent time immersing herself in local culture and learning Mandarin -- she also met her wife.
 The two now live in a small home in Washington state.

-She has an MFA in fiction and has mentored directly under authors such as Caitlyn R. Kiernan, Ben Percy, Gayle Brandeis, and Alan Heathcock.
+She has an MFA in fiction and has studied directly under authors and poets such as Patricia Smith, Caitlyn R. Kiernan, Ben Percy, Gayle Brandeis, and Alan Heathcock.